ChristianKohler/Homepage/content/posts/2020-02-03-infographic-angular-di/index.md

 👩‍🚀 Protip: 🖨 Print your DI poster and hang it in the toilet.
 Within a few weeks your work colleagues are DI experts 😀

-✅ Also feel free to use the poster for education purposes like workshops or classes.
+✅ Also feel free to use the poster for education purposes like workshops or in classes.

 👆 It took me hours to complete this cheatsheet.
-If you like the poster follow me on [twitter](https://twitter.com/kohlerchristian) and spread the word 🙌
+If you like it follow me on [twitter](https://twitter.com/kohlerchristian) and spread the word 🙌

 [Download Angular DI Infographic as PDF](./angular-di-infographic.pdf)